booboo-at-gluga-de/TLS4Developers_Workshop/README.md

 Now it's time to jump to the exercise you are interested in:

    * [__Exercise A.1__](exercises/A1/):
-     Establish a connection between HTTPS server and client with a selfsigned certificate
+     Establish a connection between a client and the HTTPS server, secured by a selfsigned certificate
    * [__Exercise A.2__](exercises/A2/):
      Establish a HTTPS connection with a selfsigned certificate - without any certificate warning
    * [__Exercise A.3__](exercises/A3/):